rock1357/Chronoamperometric-peak-analyzer/README.md

 b.4) The time constraint for peak selection. b.5) The desire if we want to scan the positive (V>0 side) or the negative (V<0) part of the trace.

-c) Negative/postive_scanner.py is the third module: here we don't have to select any parameter because they were almost all already written in the previous module.
-This module will simply apply an alghoritm where the trace is scanned, starting from the first value of V>0 up to the last value of V>0 of the whole trace.
-Suppose we selected to scan the negative part of the trace.
-When a value V<noise (noise is negative here because k_factor is set to be <0) is found, the algorithm come back to the first preceeding value V>0 and here set the starting point of that peak.
-Done that, it go forward up to the second V>0 ( at the right of the min value of the peak) completing the peak delimitation.
-In the middle all the peak points are saved in a new array.
-So the peaks are selected in height in this module!
-After the whole selected trace was scanned, the current module will invoce the negative_peak_levelling() method.
+c) Negative/postive_scanner.py is the third module: here we don't need to select any parameters, as they have almost all already been written in the previous module.
+This module simply applies an algorithm that scans the curve from the first value of V > 0 to the last value of V > 0 of the entire curve.
+Let's say we want to scan the negative part of the trace.
+If a value of V0=0 is reached, it put here the starting point of this peak.
+Then it continues to the second V =0 (to the right of the minimum value of the peak), which completes the peak delimitation.
+In the middle, all peak points are stored in a new array.
+The peaks are thus selected in height in this module!
+After the entire selected curve has been scanned, the current module calls the method negative_peak_levelling().

 d) peak_levelling.py is the fourth module: here the peak are selected in time width and are levelled with same base level: 1e-30 will be the two minima of each extracted peak (not zero because zeros are the eliminated peaks and they become nan in order to not be plotted)